Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 known value that precedes them.
 However, that known value must be included in the requested time range.
-This is probably a rare case that you may never encounter, but if you have scripts that infrequently updates a metric and you use this function, it may result in a graph sometimes showing no data at all, if the last known value becomes too old.
+This is probably a rare case that you may never encounter, but if you have scripts that infrequently update a metric and you use this function, it may result in a graph sometimes showing no data at all, if the last known value becomes too old.
 Which is especially confusing to newcomers if the graph does "work" at other times.